Vaginal Slings in Northern New Jersey

 Depending on the type of sling used, and Dr. Ghomi’s direction, these procedures may be performed in a hospital or outpatient surgery center.
-Dr. Ghomi specializes in vaginal sling procedures at his office in Buffalo, New York.
+Dr. Ghomi specializes in vaginal sling procedures at his urogynecology office in North Jersey.
 Learn about the types of vaginal slings and schedule your consultation today.

 Types of Vaginal Slings